 Honey has been used for many years as a source of nourishment and protection.
 It is believed that honey was one of the first foods eaten by humans and was originally collected from wild beehives.
 Honey represents the notion of sweetness or goodness in spiritual offerings.

 Bread is often given as an offering due to its importance as a staple of the diet.
-Bread often symbolizes the body and the need for physical sustenance.
+It often symbolizes the body and the need for physical sustenance.
 In essence, including bread in an offering is a way of asking or thanking a spirit or deity for your daily needs.

 Milk is a source of calcium, protein, vitamins, and minerals.
 It is symbolic of fatness or plenty.
 Milk embodies a nourishing quality as it is fed to infant species throughout the animal kingdom.
 As such, it indicates a desire to be well fed or thanksgiving for such.
-Likewise, its white hue is associated with purity and cleanliness.
+Likewise, its white hue connects with purity and cleanliness.

 Learn more about offerings and sacrifices in this episode of the African Spirit Reintegrated + Reimagined: